 Tocchet, 62, has guided the Flyers back to the postseason for the first time since 2020.

-His counterpart with Pittsburgh, Dan Muse, a first-time head coach in the NHL, has also overseen the end of a three-year playoff drought.
+His counterpart in Pittsburgh, Dan Muse, a first-time head coach in the NHL, has overseen the end of a three-year playoff drought.

-The Penguins took second place in the division and earned home-ice advantage by virtue of a regulation wins tiebreaker.
+The Penguins earned home-ice advantage by virtue of a regulation wins tiebreaker.

 “They’re kind of like us,” Tocchet said of the Penguins.
 “I think one of their players said they gave up the middle finger because they, same as us, weren’t projected to be anywhere near (the playoffs).”